Black Rock Forest: Roads and trails

 A network of old logging and mining roads, including the Continental Road, still exists and provides access to many points in the central region of the park.
-They are closed to all motor-vehicle use save that authorized by the consortium for its members; they are open to bicycles and foot traffic and marked as part of the forest's trail system.
+They are closed to all motor-vehicle use save that authorized by the Consortium for its members; they are open to bicycles and foot traffic and marked as part of the forest's trail system.

 Together with cut footpaths, the roads provide over 30 miles (50 km) of trails in Black Rock Forest.
 Most are short routes between the roads and other trails or spurs to various overlooks running less than two miles (3 km) in total length.
 The two exceptions are the Scenic and Stillman trails, backbone routes across the park in different directions, both also carrying the long-distance Highlands Trail for all or most of their lengths.

-The Scenic Trail, the longest in the forest at 5.9 miles (9.5 km), runs from its western trailhead on Old Mineral Springs Road near the falls atop the ridge past Spy Rock to end at a junction with the Stillman near Mount Misery.
-The Stillman Trail, named for the forest's founder, is actually a continuation of a trail that begins in Cornwall on Hudson and goes over Storm King, then crosses 9W into the forest.
+The Scenic Trail, the longest in the forest at 5.9 miles (9.5 km), runs from its western trailhead on Old Mineral Springs Road near the falls atop the ridge past Spy Rock to end at a junction with the Stillman trail near Mount Misery.
+The Stillman Trail, named for the forest's founder, is actually a continuation of a trail that begins in Cornwall-on-Hudson and goes over Storm King, then crosses 9W into the forest.
 It runs 5.3 miles (8.5 km) across the forest and over Black Rock to end at an overlook to Schunemunk Mountain and Mountainville near the forest's western boundary.